fairywoody/Console_File_Manager/README.md

 python manager.py move /path/to/source/file.txt /path/to/destination/folder
 ### Add date to filename
 bash
-python manager.py add_date /path/to/file.txt
+python manager.py add_date /path/to/file.txt \n
-or to change date in every file in directory (and subfolders) python manager.py add_date -r /path/to/directory
+or to change date in every file in directory (and subfolders) \n python manager.py add_date -r /path/to/directory
 ### Analyse file or folder
 bash
-python manager.py list /path/to/directory
+python manager.py list /path/to/directory \n
-or to see the list with hidden files python manager.py list -a /path/to/directory or to analyse file or folder python manager.py list -l /path/to/directory
+or to see the list with hidden files \n python manager.py list -a /path/to/directory \n or to analyse file or folder \n python manager.py list -l /path/to/directory
 ## Installation